ajmazurie/spate/doc/quickstart.md

-# (very) Quickstart
+# Spate quickstart

-**Spate** is a lightweight library to manipulate file-based data processing workflows, decoupled from the software (and hardware) environment that will execute this workflow.
+**Spate** is a lightweight library to create file-based data processing workflows (or *dataflows*), regardless of the software (and hardware) environment that will execute this workflow.
 Because of this decoupling you can design a workflow without worrying about where to run it, and focus on its logic instead.
 Since **Spate** is a Python library, you can use complex Python logic to build your workflow the way you want.

 With **Spate** you declare your jobs as accepting input *paths* (i.e., files or directories) and/or producing output paths. **Spate** will automatically identify the jobs that need to be executed based on the existence of these paths, and their modification time.
 For example, a job accepting an input file ``A`` and producing an output file ``B`` will be flagged for execution either if ``B`` is missing, or if ``A`` is more recent than ``B``.